 Dealing with your campfire is not only important for your fellow campers but the entire community more broadly.
 The simple reality is that a badly managed fire has severe consequences.

 When it comes time to depart, ensure that your campfire is completely extinguished (even the embers that aren’t glowing).
-If you have any fluids left over that you don’t need for the journey home, pour it over the campfire.
+Use any leftover fluids that you don’t need to pour over the fire.
 If extra water isn’t available, then you can suffocate it by turning dirt over onto the campfire.
-If there are no other options available, find water from a source close by to extinguish the campfire.
+In the event that you don’t have other options, find water from a source close by to extinguish the campfire.
 Even once you think the campfire is extinguished, throw another splash or turn another shovel of dirt just to be sure – there is no harm in double checking!

 Once you’ve extinguished your fire, also ensure that you’ve left no rubbish in the fire pit.
 While we discourage you from trying to burn glass, tin, or foil – if you do choose to do so, ensure these are pulled from the ashes and placed in your rubbish bag before departing.
 Like rubbish in general, nobody appreciates coming across a fire pit full of dangerous debris.